-Most hunters stow their scouting cameras in the garage once the deer seasons close and don’t get them back out again until a couple weeks before the next season.
+Some hunters stow their trail cameras in the garage once the deer seasons close and don’t get them back out again until a couple weeks before the next season.
 That can be a big mistake.
-The information gathered from your cameras all year can be valuable in many ways.
+When it comes to trail cameras and scouting, the key is to be intentional about moving trail cameras around throughout the year.

 I always have cameras on water during the summer.
 Those out-of-the-way ponds in the forest will get a lot of use and that’s the place to get a look at the bucks.
 Keep in mind these spots are potential hunting spots so don’t check the cameras too often.
 Too much intrusion can make the deer avoid these places or use extra caution around them come hunting season.